 Yeah, you already mentioned that Steve Vai will be on it but do you have any idea about the other guests yet?

 Well, Steve’s written a song already, and Jennifer — you know Jennifer Batten?

 And with Jennifer and — God, who else?

 Yngwie?
 Nah, Yngwie would never do that.
 He’s too much — he’s got his own career going.
 He doesn’t mingle with other musicians anymore very much.
 He’s got a good thing going for himself, so he’s fine.

-How about another former Alcatrazz guitarist Danny Johnson with who you did work with on your UNDERGROUND album?
+How about another former Alcatrazz guitarist Danny Johnson with who you did work on your UNDERGROUND album?

 Yeah, Danny, you know I haven’t spoken to him — I don’t even know where he is?
 Danny’s a gypsy.
 He goes all over the place; I never know where he is.
 I haven’t seen him since — Goddamn — fifteen years or more.
-I don’t even know here he lives anymore.
-I think he lives in Shreveport in Louisiana area?
+I don’t even know where he lives anymore.
+I think he lives in Shreveport in the Louisiana area?

 THE NEXT STEP AND THE STATE OF MUSIC BUSINESS

 What you’re going to do next after this Finland tour is done?